 It was Herman Vassallo’s first appearance during Malta Fashion Week and he introduced himself with his collection “Dynasty”.
 The collection was inspired by the classical trends with a contemporary touch, using materials such as chiffon and satin with a little lace embroidery.

-In terms of styles, all his items were loose fitting, with materials that were light and very flowy.
+In terms of styles, all his items were loose-fitting, with materials that were light and very flowy.
 His collection not only showcased the use of many colours, but also the use of different shapes and cuts in one outfit.
-The combination of the different colours and clothing items which had different shapes, made an outfit look as a beautiful puzzle.
+The combination of the different colours and clothing items that had different shapes made an outfit look like a beautiful puzzle.